About

 Male Soprano/Victim A in Angel’s Bone with Loose Tea Music Theatre - Photo by Dahlia Katz

-During the 21/22 season, Ryan was a Young Artist with Pacific Opera Victoria’s Civic Engagement Quartet and joined Confluence Concerts as their inaugural Young Artistic Associate.
+A current Young Artist with Opera on the Avalon, during the 21/22 season, Ryan was a Young Artist with Pacific Opera Victoria’s Civic Engagement Quartet and Confluence Concerts inaugural Young Artistic Associate.

 Additional stage credits include Athamas in Handel's Semele, First Witch and Spirit in Purcell's Dido and Aeneas, L'enfant in Ravels L'enfant et les sortilèges, Cupid in John Blows Venus and Adonis and Jack in Sondheim’s Into the Woods.
 Other solo concert appearances include the London Handel Orchestra, Amadeus Choir, and Toronto Mendelssohn Choir.